wimalopaan/opentx/README.md

 ## Contributors

-* ExpressLRS V2/V3 config, USB support, sound support, bootloader, backporting, bugfixing - Janek ([ajjjjjjjj](https://github.com/ajjjjjjjj)) ongoing collaboration.
+* Janek ([ajjjjjjjj](https://github.com/ajjjjjjjj)), continues Mariano's work, added sound, USB, ExpressLRS V2/V3 configuration, telemetry mirror, SBUS trainer, new/fixed drivers, ports, bugfixes.
+* Mariano ([marianomd](https://github.com/marianomd)), continued Kuba's work and made it up to useable condition!
+Added AFHDS2A, PPM, CRSF.
+* Kuba ([qba667](https://github.com/qba667)), started this work and made this project possible, it is forked from his repo.
+* [wimalopaan](https://github.com/wimalopaan) added 16 channels SBUS16 / IBUS16 modes.
-* All the RF code was taken from the great KotelloRC's [erfly6: Er9X for i6 and i6x](https://bitbucket.org/KotelloRC/erfly6/src/master/).
+* The internal RF code was taken from the great KotelloRC's [erfly6: Er9X for i6 and i6x](https://bitbucket.org/KotelloRC/erfly6/src/master/).
+* Some of the internal RF fixes are a result of analysing [pascallanger's](https://github.com/pascallanger) [DIY-Multiprotocol-TX-Module](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module).
+* Some of the ports are from [EdgeTX](https://github.com/EdgeTX/edgetx/).
 * ADC code taken from [OpenGround](https://github.com/fishpepper/OpenGround).
-* This work is based on Jakub's ([qba667](https://github.com/qba667)) work and is forked from his repo.
 * All the contributors of [OpenTX](https://github.com/opentx/opentx/).